IGS/portal_client/README.md

 # hmp_client

-Python-based client for downloading files hosted by the Human Microbiome Data Analysis and Coordination Center (hmpdacc.org).
+Python-based client for downloading files hosted by the Human Microbiome Data Analysis and Coordination Center (hmpdacc.org and ihmpdcc.org).

 This comes bundled with a Docker install that builds Python 3.6 as well as any dependencies specific to the client.
 One can use the Docker container to run the script using the following steps: